 java version "1.8.0_121" Java(TM) SE Runtime Environment (build 1.8.0_121-b13) Java HotSpot(TM) Client VM (build 25.121-b13, mixed mode)

 Before you can start, three decisions have to be made:

 - openHAB 2 is available as a platform independent archive file or through a package repository:

 - Stable release or cutting edge:

 Please follow the instructions in the installation article matching your platform (see the menu to the left).

 After you got openHAB 2 set up and running, there are a few additional setup steps you should consider:

 Configure a network share on your openHAB host device and mount it locally: Linux Samba Share, Windows file sharing, …

 Install Visual Studio Code and the openHAB VS Code Extension on your local machine, to manage your (remote) configuration files.
-The designer comes with built-in support for the openHAB syntax and elements.
+The openHAB VS Code Extension comes with built-in support for the openHAB syntax and elements.